DevExpress-Examples/pdf-document-api-signature-validation/Readme.md

 ## Implementation Details

 The [GetSignatureInfo](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Pdf.PdfDocumentSigner.GetSignatureInfo) method retrieves all signatures contained in the PDF file.
 Each signature from this list is then passed as the `GenerateInfoList` method parameter.
 This method retrieves signature name, signer’s name, and certificate information to generate the information list.
 The [VerifySignature](https://docs.devexpress.com/OfficeFileAPI/DevExpress.Pdf.PdfPkcs7Signature.VerifySignature) method verifies signature validity.
-The generated list is then displayed in a [DxDataGrid](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxDataGrid-1?) table.
+The generated list is displayed in a [DxGrid](https://docs.devexpress.com/Blazor/DevExpress.Blazor.DxGrid) table.

 ## Files to Review